jamesthesnake/PumasDocs.jl/docs/src/model_components/domains.md

 ## Distributional Domains

-Instead of using a `Domain` type from PuMaS, a `Distribution` can be used to specify a domain.
+Instead of using a `Domain` type from Pumas, a `Distribution` can be used to specify a domain.
 For example,

 ```julia